ndgibb/Prompt-engineering-portfolio-/README.md

 3. Tighten the water supply lines
 4. Check for water at the base of the sink well.
 There is a gasket that may be failing.
 5. Check the wall and floor behind the sink thoroughly.
 There may be a leak coming from the vent which could be a roof leak somewhere.
-#### 5. **Material & Tool Selection**
-*Help users pick reliable, safe, and cost-effective solutions.*

-**Prompt Example**:
-*"Suggest adhesive options for bonding plexiglass to aluminum outdoors.
-Rate them based on durability, UV resistance, drying time, and user-friendliness."*
--silicone is the best option for bonding metal to plastic